Ahmed121221/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 // defualt for postgres is 5432.
 POSRT =Number

-// this variable indicate wich db the app will work with.
+// this variable indicate which database the app will work with.
-// it should be test or dev.
+// it must be test or dev.
 NODE_ENV =String

 // for hashing data